philbjern/philbjern/README.md

 Hi, my name is Filip, I am a software engineer based in Kraków area with commercial backend Java experience.

-🔭 Currently learning Python and Django with MongoDB
+🔭 Currently learning Python, Django, Svelte and MongoDB

 ### Private projects
 On this account you can find my private project, including: